 9. Exchange rates

 Ideally, visitors should carry most of their money in Egyptian pounds as they will use the Egyptian currency the most.
 Most souvenir shops, grocery stores and day to day expenses will require visitors to pay in Egyptian pounds.
 Paying in their own currency will be a possibility; however, in this case, the shop owner will be the one to decide the exchange rate.
-As a result, visitors may end up to paying more than is required of them.
+As a result, visitors may end up with paying more than is required of them.

 10. Dress like Indiana Jones